-It is striking that Sonnets 138 and 144 were known to have been shared by Shakespeare long before the publication of the Sonnets in 1609.
+It is striking that Shakespeare’s parallels to these, Sonnets 138 and 144, were known to have been shared by Shakespeare years before the publication of the Sonnets in 1609.
 Perhaps Shakespeare had planned, early in the process of the composition of the Sonnets, to have 138 and 144 in their respective places, forming the top rung of the Sonnets’ version of the Ladder.

 One can see why Shakespeare has done this.

-Psalm 138 speaks of an arriving among the Elohim—this term “Elohim” could mean “God,” or “angelic beings,” or even real leaders among humanity.
-In this wonderful company, praise of God shall be sung.
-One gets the notion that a good sense of fulfillment and happiness accompanies this pure joyful singing.
+Psalm 138 speaks of an arriving among the Elohim—this term “Elohim” could mean “God,” or “angelic beings,” or even real, virtuous leaders among humanity.
+In this wonderful company, whoever belongs in this gathering, praise of God shall be sung.
+One is meant to receive the strong impression that a good sense of fulfillment and happiness and community accompanies this pure joyful singing.

 Shakespeare, however, is reflecting in Sonnet 138 about how lovers may lie to each other to avoid having their relationship hit rocky turbulence.
 The imperfections of the two individuals have not yet been worked out, “And in our faults by lies we flattered be.”
-(138.14) So instead of the Psalm’s health, arrival, and celebration of friendship in realms divine, the two self-conscious lovers lie and, flattered by these lies, achieve an uneasy peace and harmony.
+(138.14) So instead of Psalm 138’s health, arrival, and celebration of friendship in realms divine, the two self-conscious lovers lie and, topically flattered by these lies, achieve an uneasy peace and harmony.

-Constructing the top step of his own replication of the Psalms Ladder, Shakespeare pauses to reflect on the hurts of his own life, which we shall discuss in Chapter 6.
-The ungodly sufferings he went through, that the world has not yet known about….
-The ruptured community he grew up, and suffered in, following difficult religious civil war….
-The awful parodies of human relationships that he was trapped in as a mere child in school….
-The incredibly difficult, albeit finally successful recovery from these things, having been ultimately saved by Anne Hathaway….
+Constructing the top step of his version of the Psalms Ladder, Shakespeare pauses to reflect on the hurts of his own life.
+The ungodly sufferings he went through as a child, most of which the world has not yet known about… The ruptured community he grew up in, and suffered in, following difficult religious civil wars… The awful parodies of human relationships that he was trapped in as a mere child in school, tricked and treated badly by an adult… The very difficult, albeit finally successful recovery from these things, having been ultimately saved by Anne Hathaway…

 Shakespeare is speaking to God directly in Sonnet 144.

 Will is saying, “You really mauled me God.
 (Or, God, you stood by while these things happened to me.)”
 Now, Psalm 144 celebrates sweetness of community and growth among humans.
-So Shakespeare responds to this by saying it’s perhaps unreal—or, if not unreal, not yet achieved in his own life.
-His Sonnet 144 is a parody of the Psalms Ladder, of Psalm 144, and of the Holy Trinity, as his sonnet has a love triangle, the passing of venereal disease, much cheating, psychological doubt, the failure of what today we might call the ‘normal’ “binary” of male-female sexual relations, intentional betrayals, and generally vile behavior and attitudes.
+So Shakespeare responds to this by saying that this blessed community of Psalm 144 is an unfulfilled promise, unreal—or, if not unreal, well, it has certainly not yet been achieved in his own life.
+(Douglass was a stronger person than Shakespeare; and Shakespeare, fairly strong and good at recovery, may here be simply making humor; as a mystic, Shakespeare had faith that God will follow through on his promises, and he had reaped much bounty himself in life, knowing his plays and poetry are among the best ever made…) Nevertheless, his Sonnet 144 is a parody of the Psalms Ladder, of Psalm 144, and of the Holy Trinity, as his sonnet has a love triangle, the passing of venereal disease, much cheating, psychological doubt, the failure of what today we might call the “normal binary” of male-female sexual relations, intentional betrayals, and generally vile behavior and attitudes.

 Mocking the Ladder, angels fall from heaven to hell.
-A good angel gets fired out of hell like a cannonball, after having suffered corruption.
+And even the upward climb of the angels on the Ladder is mocked: A good angel gets fired out of hell like a cannonball, after having suffered corruption!

-Forming a nice parallel to the “both sides” of the Ladder in Sonnet 138, so too does Sonnet 144 have the words “both” and “side.”
+Forming a nice parallel to the words “both sides” (of the Ladder) that appear in Sonnet 138, so too does Sonnet 144 have the words “both” and “side.”

 What are we to conclude?
-Here at the top of the Ladder, has Shakespeare turned on us, or will he show us the way, through hurt, to love?
+Here at the top of the Ladder, has Shakespeare turned on us, or will he show us the way, through tremendous suffering and hurt, to love?

 Humanity is growing.
 Love is growing among humanity.